 Jargon-free Interpretation and Practical Support

-Many laboratory testing services simply present clients with the results of each test without any interpretation or support.
+Many laboratory service providers simply present clients with the results of each test without any interpretation or support.
 However, we are leading experts in the control of Legionnaires' disease, legionella bacteria and other water pathogens and have extensive experience in the analysis, interpretation and practical management and control of such risks.
 This means we can explain in jargon-free language what the results of individual tests mean for you, how your risk management activities may be affected, and help you develop a practical plan to resolve any problems that are identified in an effective and timely manner.

 Regular sampling and testing of water for the presence of legionella bacteria is a valuable means of demonstrating to the regulator and others that adequate control over a water system is being achieved to keep it safe.

-Adequate Water System Control
+Demonstrating Adequate Water System Control

-The periodic sampling and testing of water sources from man-made systems for the presence of legionella bacteria is a valuable means of demonstrating that adequate control over such a water system is being achieved.
-Put simply, if you don’t test your water how do you know it does contain unsafe levels of legionella bacteria!
+The periodic sampling and testing of water sources from man-made systems for the presence of the bacteria is a valuable means of demonstrating that adequate control over such a water system is being achieved.
+Put simply, if you don’t test your water how do you know it does contain unsafe levels of bacteria!

-Additionally, the analysis of samples from water sources suspected of being contaminated with legionella bacteria is also an important forensic tool that can be used to identify possible sources of risk within a water system.
+Additionally, the analysis of samples from water sources suspected of being contaminated with bacteria is also an important forensic tool that can be used to identify possible sources of risk within a water system.

-Regular Monitoring and Routine Inspection
+Regular Legionella Monitoring and Routine Inspection